byu-cpe/ecen520_student/resources/assignment_mechanics.md

 # ECEN 520 Assignment Mechanics

 This page describes the mechanics of completing assignments including how to submit your assignments for the class.

 ## GitHub

 All assignments for this class will involve committing report files and source code to a private GitHub repository.
 If you do not have a GitHub account, you will need to [create an account](https://github.com/signup?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2F&source=header-home) for use in this class.
 <!--
-Send me your github username so I can add you as a user on the [ECEN_520](https://github.com/byu-cpe/ECEN_520) github repository which contains course materials, the class wiki, and assignment descriptions.
+Send me your GitHub username, so I can add you as a user on the [ECEN_520](https://github.com/byu-cpe/ECEN_520) GitHub repository which contains course materials, the class wiki, and assignment descriptions.
 -->
 It is essential that you become proficient with using Git and GitHub for this class.
 You will be responsible for learning how to use 'git' and 'GitHub' for creating repositories, committing code, managing Markdown files, and maintaining your projects.
 If you are not familiar with using these tools you are encouraged to complete the BYU bootcamp tutorials for [git](https://byu-cpe.github.io/ComputingBootCamp/tutorials/git/) and [GitHub](https://byu-cpe.github.io/ComputingBootCamp/tutorials/github/).
 There are many other tutorials online you can follow to sharpen your git/GitHub skills.

 You will need to create a custom repository for this class that includes startercode to help you get started.